 So, whether we have lawsuits or not at the moment, we likely will soon.

 That aspect will only change if Disney decides Reedy Creek has outlived its usefulness, which is a distinct possibility.

 Will Florida Residents Foot the Bill for These Changes?

 That remains to be seen.
 Remember that nothing will happen for another 14 months.
 We have an election between now and then.

-Almost all the facts that have come up thus far paint a grim picture about this dissolution plan, indicating that it wasn’t researched – it wasn’t – and is ill-considered.
+Almost all the facts that have come up thus far paint a grim picture about this dissolution plan, indicating that it wasn’t well researched – it wasn’t – and is ill-considered.

 Some of the most alarming claims involve the onus of taxpayer debt.

 Disney has bonds in the amount of $2 billion that Reedy Creek will pay down over the next 15 years.